California shop owner killed over Pride flag was adamant she would never take it down, friend says

 Korey Pollard, whose wife worked at Mag.Pi, said Carleton was defiant in the face of criticism she received for hanging the rainbow flag outside the small store.

 “She would say, ‘Korey, this is the hill I’m going to die on.
-No one is going to make me take down that flag,'” Pollard told The Associated Press.
-At one point Carleton even ordered a much larger rainbow flag to replace an older one that had become faded, Pollard said.
+No one is going to make me take down that flag,’ ” Pollard told The Associated Press.
+At one point, Carleton even ordered a much larger rainbow flag to replace an older one that had become faded, Pollard said.

 Moments before shooting Carleton, Ikeguchi tore down the Pride flag outside her shop and shouted homophobic slurs at her, the sheriff said.